forestryio/forestry.io/hugo/content/blog/ftp-an-outdated-deployment-method-for-static-sites.md

 ### Git-based deployment methods

 In recent years providers such as Netlify, Github Pages or Zeit have caused quite a bit of a wave.
 These providers offer a very generous free plan, which is more than enough for most personal, non-profit or semi-commercial sites.
+Another benefit is certainly the ease-of-use, you can set up a hosted site within only a few minutes.

 Github Pages and Zeit simply take your repository and host it for you.
 This is more than enough and can easily be configured with Forestry.
 You'll use the deployment method "Github Pages" (limited to Github as a storage provider at the moment).
 Read our [quick guide](https://forestry.io/docs/hosting/github-pages/) on how to set up Github Pages (or Zeit) with Forestry.